cloudflare/cloudflared/component-tests/README.md

 to turn on formatter and https://marketplace.visualstudio.com/items?itemName=cbrevik.toggle-format-on-save to turn on format on save.

+6. If you have cloudflared running as a service on your machine, you can either stop the service or ignore the service tests via `--ignore test_service.py`

 # How to run
 Specify path to config file via env var `COMPONENT_TESTS_CONFIG`.
 This is required.
 ## All tests